drscotthawley/SPNet/README.md

 @article{spnet_hawley_morrison,
-  author={Scott H. Hawley and Andrew C. Morrison}, title={ConvNets for Counting: Object Detection of Time Dependent Behavior in Steelpan Drums}, url={arXiv:??}, month={Jan}, year={2021}, journal={Submitted to Special Issue on Machine Learning in Acoustics, Journal of the Acoustical Society of America (JASA)}, }
+  author={Scott H. Hawley and Andrew C. Morrison}, title={ConvNets for Counting: Object Detection of Time Dependent Behavior in Steelpan Drums}, month={Jan}, year={2021}, note={Submitted to Special Issue on Machine Learning in Acoustics, Journal of the Acoustical Society of America (JASA)}, }
 ```